Can A 60V Tool Use A 20V Battery?

 It’s generally best to use the same brand of battery that is recommended for your tool.
 However, some third-party batteries may be compatible with your tool.
 Before using a different brand of battery, be sure to check the specifications and compatibility with your tool.
 Using an incompatible battery can cause damage to your tool or battery, and may even be dangerous.

-Read Also: What Size Blade For A Mini Circular Saw?
+Read Also: Can I Use An Angle Grinder Blade In A Circular Saw?